The Call (2013 film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 44% based on 133 reviews, with an average rating of 5.2/10.
-The site's critical consensus reads, "The Call builds plenty of suspense before taking a problematic turn in the third act."
-On Metacritic, another film review aggregator, the film has a weighted average score of 51 out of 100, based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Entertainment Weekly gave the film a B rating, saying that the tale "is surprisingly good and surprisingly gruesome fun.
 Eklund makes the most of the maniac role and Breslin is a sympathetic victim."
 Reviewer Dwight Brown wrote, "The script gives Berry a blue-collar character she can make accessible, vulnerable and gutsy...
 Chestnut is suitably gallant and stalwart as her caring lover and a cop on a mission...
 This film is a whole lot scarier than you think it's going to be."
 Manohla Dargis of The New York Times wrote, "An effectively creepy thriller about a 911 operator and a young miss in peril, The Call is a model of low-budget filmmaking."
 She praised its "clean, clever premise" and said that Berry's Jordan is "an old-fashioned hero in many respects, so it's fitting that Mr. Anderson uses old-fashioned filmmaking techniques, like crosscutting, to build tension and old-school exploitation tricks like evil to justify taking the story dark and then dark and bonkers."